Melon Farmers Original Version

 Human Rights First condemns the passage of the controversial United Nations resolution entitled Combating defamation of religions and warns that such measures prohibiting the defamation of religions violate fundamental freedom of expression norms and are counterproductive to efforts to confront the problems of bias-motivated violence, discrimination and other forms of intolerance.

 The resolution was introduced by Morocco on behalf of the Organization of the Islamic Conference (OIC).
 It was adopted by the U.N.
-General Assembly with 79 votes in favor, 67 votes against and 40 abstentions.
+General Assembly with 79 votes in favour, 67 votes against and 40 abstentions.
 Last year 80 countries voted in favor of the resolution, 61 against and 42 abstained.

 Today's vote affirms that support for the defamation concept continues to dwindle.
 Nevertheless, we deeply regret that this text continues to distract governments from real issues that deserve greater attention , such as fighting the spread of religious violence and hatred, as well as how to counter practices of discrimination that many members of religious and other minorities face in all parts of the globe, said Human Rights First's Tad Stahnke.
 Today's vote is unfortunate for both individuals at risk whose rights will surely be violated under the guise of prohibiting 'defamation of religions,' as well as for the standards of international norms on freedom of expression.